AshleyF/ozobot/readme.md

     P if +7 97 T jump +4 97 F // TODO: Figure out what 97 is for

-If FlashForth, there is no distinction between expresions and statements.
+In FlashForth, there is no distinction between expresions and statements.
 This is just `P if T else F then` as usual.
+The distinction in OzoBlockly is inconsistent anyway.
+For example, why can't you have an expression yielding a color and use that in `Set light color ...`?

 #### Boolean & Comparison